Bhagavad Gita Chapter 11 Verse 6 Meaning

 What is the main idea of Bhagavad Gita 11.6?

+The Gita addresses surrender with characteristic directness here.
 Behold the Adityas, the Vasus, the Rudras, the two Asvins, and the Maruts; behold many wonders never before seen, O Arjuna.
-This verse emphasizes universal form with clarity and purpose.
+Within the broader arc of Chapter 11, this verse builds on Krishna's systematic exposition of divine awe.
+The...

 How can I apply Bhagavad Gita 11.6 in daily life?